valango/duke/README.md

    1. honor the rules in global and local `.gitignore` files;
    1. be selective about projects and components in them accordingly to search rules, etc...

-So I decided to write a package that makes all this and similar things a piece of cake.
+So I decided to write a whole new package that makes all this and similar tasks a piece of cake.

 ## Overview
 The purpose of _**dwalker**_ is to: